crypto101/book/signature-algorithms.rst

 As with regular DSA, the choice of :math:`k` is extremely critical.
-There are attacks that manage to recover the signing key using a few thousand signatures when only a few bits of the nonce leak.
+There are attacks that manage to recover the signing key using a few thousand signatures when only a few bits of the :term:`nonce` leak.
 :cite:`demulder:ecdsa`

 Repudiable authenticators